zilliztech/zdoc/reference/api/restful/Cluster/list-projects.md

 ## Response

-Returns a list of collections in the specified cluster.
+Returns a list of projects.

 ### Response Bodies